-Following the identification of need, a Pupil Passport/ One Page Profile will be made with the pupil alongside a Learning Plan which will detail the outcomes set and the provision in place to achieve these.
-All outcomes will have clear success criteria and a time frame for when they are expected to be met.
+Following the identification of need, either a Pupil Passport/ One Page Profile or Learning Plan, which will detail the outcomes set and the provision in place to achieve these, will be created with the pupil and parent/ carer.
+Outcomes set will have clear success criteria and a time frame for when they are expected to be met.

-Outcomes will be reviewed with the pupil and parent three times a year, as a minimum.
+Outcomes will be reviewed with the pupil and parent/carer three times a year, as a minimum.